Waino/dockerdo/README.rst

   The standard Dockerfile overlay will not do this for you.

 * **On slow connections, sshfs can sometimes be slower to update the filesystem than you can run ``dodo`` commands.**
-  This can result in strange behavior, if you try to read the filesystem before it has been updated.
+  This can result in strange behavior, if you try to read the filesystem before it has been updated (e.g. files look empty or truncated).
   If this happens, have patience.
-  You can use ``--remote_delay`` to help you have patience, by adding a delay to all remote commands.
+  You can use ``--remote_delay`` to help you have patience, by adding a delay to all remote commands: you can type as fast as you want, and the delay will be handled automatically for you.

 * **A flag for interactive mode**